Phomolopp/finance_calculator/README.md

      Total Amount =Principal×(1+Interest Rate100)Number of YearsTotal Amount=Principal×(1+ 100Interest Rate)  Number of Years.

      Investment():
-     Handles the input and calculation process for investment scenarios, where the user inputs the initial amount, interest rate, number of years, and chooses between simple or compound interest.
+     -Handles the input and calculation process for investment scenarios, where the user inputs the initial amount, interest rate, number of years, and chooses between simple or compound interest.

      Bond():
-     Handles the input and calculation process for bond scenarios, where the user inputs the present value of the house (amount), interest rate, and number of months to repay.
+     -Handles the input and calculation process for bond scenarios, where the user inputs the present value of the house (amount), interest rate, and number of months to repay.

 ## Main Program Flow: